-Jared LetoDespite our inability to see him as anyone other than Jordan Catalano from My So-Called-Life, Leto has grown up and made a pretty stellar acting career for himself, taking on roles such as Harry Goldfarb in Requiem For A Dream, Edward Norton's personal punching bag in Fight Club, and most recently, the Joker in the DC Universe’s Suicide Squad.
+Jared LetoDespite our inability to see him as anyone other than Jordan Catalano from My So-Called-Life, Leto has grown up and made a pretty stellar acting career for himself, taking on roles such as Harry Goldfarb in Requiem For A Dream, Edward Norton's personal punching bag in Fight Club, and the upcoming adaptation of the Marvel comic Morbius.
 Reading all those scripts must become monotonous, because Leto and his brother, Shannon, have played together in the band 30 Seconds to Mars since 1998.
 Though the band didn’t find initial success with their debut album, Leto’s popularity eventually helped catapult the band to fame with 2005’s A Beautiful Lie.
 30 Seconds’ songs have been featured in everything from movie trailers to Guitar Hero.

 Kiefer SutherlandYou know him best as Jack Bauer on Fox’s 24 and films like Stand By Me and The Lost Boys.
 But Canadian sensation Kiefer Sutherland is a multifaceted artist who knows his way around a guitar.
 After being introduced to country music in the ‘90s during his time spent as a competitive cowboy on the US Roping Team Championships circuit (yes, you read that correctly), his passion for playing guitar was renewed, and he began to write music.

 Childish GambinoWe were first introduced to Donald Glover on 30 Rock and Community when the TV writer began making regular appearances.
 Needless to say, we’ve been smitten ever since.
 One of his passion projects was rapping.
 Under the name Childish Gambino, bestowed upon him through a Wu-Tang name generator, Glover self-released a bunch of mixtapes and albums beginning in 2008.
 It wasn’t until 2011 that he was signed to Glassnote Records, where he released his first studio album, Camp, followed by 2013’s Grammy-nominated record Because the Internet, and 2016’s Awaken, My Love!
-With the untitled Han Solo movie and The Lion King remake underway, we look forward to seeing Glover on the big screen — we just hope he doesn’t stray from his music for too long.
+Glover released a full-length record under his own name on his website on March 15, 2020, only to be taken down hours later.

 David DuchovnyYou know Golden Globe winner David Duchovny as playing FBI agent Fox Mulder on The X-Files and scandalous writer Hank Moody on Californication.
 But you might not be familiar with his playing music.
 Backed by Berklee-trained band Weather, Duchovny debuted his first album, Hell or Highwater in 2015.
 His influences on the record include The Flaming Lips, Leonard Cohen, and R.E.M..
 While the album was well-received, critics noted that Duchovny’s sound was good, yet not original.
-Hopefully with time and experience, the handsome actor will discover his own sound and continue his musical endeavors.
+His second album came out in 2018.